How people in supported living can see family and friends and stay safe with their support and care workers.

 Please see guidance on seeing people in private homes to see the rules on who can be in an extended household and arrangements for entering people’s homes.

 Where residents living in supported living accommodation share a toilet, washing, dining or cooking facilities, you should be aware of the increased risks and take appropriate precautions to minimise that risk (see Public Health Wales guidance on infection prevention and control, including cleaning standards for further information).

 Rights and responsibilities

-It is essential that people have voice and control over their care and well-being.
-Professionals must ensure that tenants in supported living and, when appropriate, their families and carers, are engaged in assessing any risks as a result of coronavirus, and that any risk assessment is proportionate.
+It is essential that people have voice and control over their housing, care and well-being.
+Professionals must ensure that tenants in supported living and, when appropriate, their families and carers, are engaged in assessing any risks as a result of coronavirus, and that any risk mitigation is proportionate to the level and impact of risk.
 Where issues of mental capacity are engaged, whilst considering a public body’s responsibility to keep people safe, it is imperative also to consider people’s individual rights and protections, including under the Human Rights Act 1998 and Equalities Act 2010.

 Decision making and assessing risk